alliedcode/passkeys-rails/README.md

 ### Mobile API Endpoints

-There are 3 groups of API endpoints that your mobile application may consume.
+There are 3 groups of API endpoints that your mobile application might consume.

 1. Unauthenticated (public) endpoints
 1. Authenticated (private) endpoints
-1. Passey endpoints (for supporting authentication)
+1. Passkey endpoints (for supporting authentication)

 **Unauthenticated endpoints** can be consumed without any authentication.